hvianna/audioMotion.js/docs/users-manual.md

 Use the **Clear** button to clear the queue.

-You can save the current play queue by clicking the **Save as...** button.
-The playlist will be saved to the folder currently open in the file explorer.
+By default, the contents of the play queue are automatically restored the next time you open audioMotion.
+You can disabled this feature in [Config panel - General settings](#general-settings).

-The **Save** button will update a previously loaded playlist (filename appears above the play queue) with the current queue contents.
+You can also save the play queue contents to a named playlist by clicking the **Save as...** button.

 Saved playlists appear in the playlist selection box.